 At present we are working in three main areas:

-- The development of novel Dark Matter detection schemes where very small excitations are amplified by some quenched runaway phenomenon, like for instance described in here.
+- The development of novel Dark Matter detection schemes where very small excitations are amplified by some quenched runaway phenomenon, like for instance described here and experimentally demonstrated here.

-- The development of directional Dar Matter detectors using warm liquids like TMS or TMP.
+- The development of directional Dark Matter detectors using warm liquids like TMS or TMP.
 The description of our first TMS detector is here and the first measurement of the quenching factor in TMS is reported here.